 Authentication of Documents:

-The processing time is 3 business day from the day we receive your documents- expections can be made those travelling with pets
+The processing time is 3 business days from the day we receive your documents- exceptions can be made those travelling with pets

 - All Documents to be authenticated MUST be legalized by Global Affairs Canada first (Department of Foreign affairs).

 - The following documents need to be notarized before going to Global Affairs Canada: